gocircuit/circuit/README.md

 The received message will be produced on the standard output of the command above.

+### Example: Make a DNS server element ###

+Circuit allows you to create and dynamically configure one or more DNS server elements on any circuit server.

+As before, pick an available circuit server, say `X88550014d4c82e4d`.
+Create a new DNS server element, like so

+	circuit mkdns /X88550014d4c82e4d/mydns

+This will start a new DNS server on the host of the given circuit server, binding it to an available port.
+Alternatively, you can supply an IP address argument specifying the bind address, as in

+	circuit mkdns /X88550014d4c82e4d/mydns 127.0.0.1:7711

+Either way, you can always retrieve the address on which the DNS server is listening by peeking into the corresponding circuit element:

+	circuit peek /X88550014d4c82e4d/mydns

+This command will produce an output similar to this

+	{
+	    "Address": "127.0.0.1:7711",
+	    "Records": {}
+	}

+Once the DNS server element has been created, you can add resource records to it, one at a time, using

+	circuit set /X88550014d4c82e4d/mydns "miek.nl.
+3600 IN MX 10 mx.miek.nl."

+Resource records use the canonical syntax, described in various RFCs.
+You can find a list of such RFCs as well as examples in the DNS Go library that underlies our implementation: `github.com/miekg/dns/dns.go`

+All records, associated with a given name can be removed with a single command:

+	circuit unset /X88550014d4c82e4d/mydns miek.nl.

+The current set of active records can be retrieved by peeking into the element:

+	circuit peek /X88550014d4c82e4d/mydns

+Assuming that a name has multiple records associated with it, peeking would produce an output similar to this one:

+	{
+		"Address": "127.0.0.1:2324",
+		"Records": {
+			"miek.nl.": [
+				"miek.nl.\t3600\tIN\tMX\t10 mx.miek.nl.",
+				"miek.nl.\t3600\tIN\tMX\t20 mx2.miek.nl."
+			]
+		}
+	}

 ### Example: Listen on server join and leave announcements ###

 The circuit provides two special element types `@join` and `@leave`,